-- Creates an annual fee of \$100 for each conveyor that a passenger tramway operator operates. - Adds the following to the list of inherent risks of skiing for which a skier assumes the risk of and legal responsibility for any losses or damage caused by the risk: changing weather conditions; hard pack, powder, packed powder, wind pack, corn, crust, slush, cut-up snow, and machinemade snow; variations in steepness or terrain, whether natural or as the result of snowmaking, slope design, freestyle terrain, jumps, catwalks, or other terrain modifications; and passenger tramways and related structures and equipment, and competition equipment. - Adds the following to the list of legal responsibilities of a ski area operator: the responsibility, prior to the use of any portion of a freestyle terrain area made available by the ski area operator, to allow each freestyle skier or competitor an opportunity to reasonably inspect the course, venue, or area of the freestyle terrain; and to allow skiers using a tubing park visible access to the course. - Exempts a ski area operator from liability for injury or death to any competitor or freestyler using a freestyle terrain, which injury or death is caused by course, venue, or area conditions that visual inspection should have revealed or by collision with a spectator, competition official, ski area personnel, or another competitor or freestyler, provided the ski operator allows each freestyle skier or competitor an opportunity prior to use to reasonably inspect the course, venue, or area of freestyle terrain. - Exempts a ski area operator from liability for injury or death to any skier using a tubing park, which injury or death is caused by course design or maintenance or conditions that visual inspection should have revealed or by collision with another skier, provided that the ski operator allows the skier visible access to the course.
+- Creates an annual fee of \$100 for each conveyor that a passenger tramway operator operates. - Adds the following to the list of inherent risks of skiing for which a skier assumes the risk of and legal responsibility for injury, death, or loss to person or property caused by the risk: changing weather conditions; hard pack, powder, packed powder, wind pack, corn, crust, slush, cut-up snow, and machine-made snow; variations in steepness or terrain, whether natural or as the result of snowmaking, slope design, freestyle terrain, jumps, catwalks, or other terrain modifications; and passenger tramways and related structures and equipment, and competition equipment. - Adds the following to the list of legal responsibilities of a ski area operator: the responsibility, prior to the use of any portion of a freestyle terrain area made available by the ski area operator, to allow each freestyle skier or competitor an opportunity to reasonably inspect the course, venue, or area of the freestyle terrain; and to allow skiers using a tubing park visible access to the course. - Exempts a ski area operator from liability for injury, death, or loss to person or property suffered by any competitor or freestyler using a freestyle terrain, which injury, death, or loss is caused by course, venue, or area conditions that visual inspection should have revealed or by collision with a spectator, competition official, ski area personnel, or another competitor or freestyler, provided the ski operator allows each freestyle skier or competitor an opportunity prior to use to reasonably inspect the course, venue, or area of freestyle terrain.

-- Provides that if a skier is a competitor, freestyler, or user of freestyle terrain, the skier must assume the risk of all course, venue, or area conditions, including, but not limited to, weather and snow conditions; obstacles; course or feature location, construction, or layout; freestyle terrain configuration and conditions; and other courses, layouts, or configurations of the area to be used. - Provides that if a skier is utilizing a tubing park, the skier must assume the risk of collision with others on the course. - Provides that a freestyler or competitor is liable for losses or damages caused by the freestyler's or competitor's failure to fulfill any of the responsibilities required by the Skiing Safety Law, is not liable for any losses or damages caused by another's failure to fulfill any of the responsibilities required of another by the Skiing Safety Law, and is not entitled to recover for any losses or damages caused by the freestyler's or competitor's failure to fulfill any of the responsibilities required by the Skiing Safety Law. - Modifies the definition of "skier" and "passenger tramway" and defines "competitor," "freestyler," "freestyle terrain," and "tubing park" for use in the Skiing Safety Law.
+- Exempts a ski area operator from liability for injury, death, or loss to person or property suffered by any skier using a tubing park, which injury or death is caused by course design or maintenance or conditions that visual inspection should have revealed or by collision with another skier, provided that the ski operator allows the skier visible access to the course. - Provides that if a skier is a competitor, freestyler, or user of freestyle terrain, the skier must assume the risk of all course, venue, or area conditions, including, but not limited to, weather and snow conditions; obstacles; course or feature location, construction, or layout; freestyle terrain configuration and conditions; and other courses, layouts, or configurations of the area to be used. - Provides that if a skier is utilizing a tubing park, the skier must assume the risk of collision with others on the course. - Provides that a freestyler or competitor is liable for injury, death, or loss to person or property caused by the freestyler's or competitor's failure to fulfill any of the responsibilities required by the Skiing Safety Law, is not liable for any injury, death, or loss to person or property caused by another's failure to fulfill any of the responsibilities required of another by the Skiing Safety Law, and is not entitled to recover for any injury, death, or person or property caused by the freestyler's or competitor's failure to fulfill any of the responsibilities required by the Skiing Safety Law. - Modifies the definition of "skier" and "passenger tramway" and defines "competitor," "freestyler," "freestyle terrain," and "tubing park" for use in the Skiing Safety Law.